Andriy Shevchenko: AC Milan

 He scored 17 goals in the 2004–05 season after missing several games with a fractured cheekbone.
-Shevchenko made Champions League history the following season; on 23 November 2005, he scored all four goals in Milan's 4–0 group stage drubbing of Fenerbahçe, becoming only the fifth player to accomplish this feat; his company includes Marco van Basten, Simone Inzaghi, Dado Pršo and Ruud van Nistelrooy (while Lionel Messi joined that group in the 2009–10 season and Robert Lewandowski in 2012–13 and 2019–20), and Shevchenko was the only player to have done it in an away game until Olivier Giroud did so for Chelsea, away to Sevilla, in the 2020-21 season.
-Milan eventually lost the tournament when Shevchenko missed the crucial penalty in the final against Liverpool.
+Shevchenko made Champions League history the following season; on 23 November 2005, he scored all four goals in Milan's 4–0 group stage drubbing of Fenerbahçe, becoming only the fifth player to accomplish this feat; his company includes Marco van Basten, Simone Inzaghi, Dado Pršo and Ruud van Nistelrooy (while Lionel Messi joined that group in the 2009–10 season and Robert Lewandowski in 2012–13 and 2019–20), and Shevchenko was the only player to have done it in an away game until Olivier Giroud did so for Chelsea, away to Sevilla, in the 2020–21 season.
+Milan eventually lost the tournament when Shevchenko missed the deciding penalty in the final shoot-out against Liverpool.
 In the 2005–06 Champions League, he scored his last Milan goal in the second leg of the quarter-final as they eliminated Lyon after a last-minute comeback in a 3–1 victory.
 In the semi-final, Milan lost to eventual winners Barcelona 1–0, a match where Shevchenko controversially had a last minute equaliser denied by the referee.
 Despite this, he still ended up being the top scorer of the whole competition with 9 goals in 12 games.

 On 8 February 2006, Shevchenko became Milan's second highest all-time goalscorer, behind Gunnar Nordahl, after netting against Treviso.
 He finished the season as joint fourth-top scorer with 19 goals in 28 games.
 Shevchenko ended his seven-year stint with Milan with 175 goals in 296 games.

 Chelsea

 During the summer of 2005, there were persistent reports that Chelsea owner Roman Abramovich offered a record sum €73 million and striker Hernán Crespo to Milan in exchange for Shevchenko.
 Milan refused the monetary offer but took Crespo on loan.
 Chelsea chief executive Peter Kenyon was quoted as saying, "I think Shevchenko is the type of player we would like.
 At the end of the day to improve what we have got, it has to be a great player and Shevchenko certainly comes into that class."
 Shevchenko cited that the persistence of Abramovich was a key factor in his move.
 Milan, desperate to keep the striker, offered Shevchenko a six-year contract extension.

-On 28 May 2006, Shevchenko left Milan for Chelsea for £30.8 million (€43.875million), topping Michael Essien's transfer fee from the previous year and also breaking the record for a player signed by an English club.
+On 28 May 2006, Shevchenko left Milan for Chelsea for £30.8 million (€43.875 million), topping Michael Essien's transfer fee from the previous year and also breaking the record for a player signed by an English club.
 He received the number seven shirt, as Chelsea manager José Mourinho said that Shevchenko could continue wearing it.